Ishqiya: Sequel

 At a private party, the producers of Ishqiya, Shemaroo and Vishal Bhardwaj, announced the sequel, Dedh Ishqiya, with the same cast and crew.

 In April 2012, Madhuri Dixit signed on for the sequel of Ishqiya, her first film after moving back to the country in November 2011 to play a grey character called Shahi Begum.
 The two male leads Naseeruddin Shah and Arshad Warsi were retained from the original.
 The role of supporting actress first was offered to Asin Thottumkal but, she refused to work in a supporting role in Dedh Ishqiya and in one interview she said that she thought that her role is not very attractive so, she left the project.
 Kangana Ranaut then signed Dedh Ishqiya and said she was going to start shooting soon.
 But in December 2012 she opted out due to date issues.
 Huma Qureshi replaced Kangna Ranaut.
 Arshad Warsi stated that he was paired with Huma and Madhuri was paired opposite Naseeruddin Shah.

-The shooting was initially to start in September and was shifted to November later, but it was postponed even further.
+The shooting was initially scheduled to start in September and was shifted to November, but it was postponed even further.
 The shooting of Dedh Ishqiya began on 27 February 2013.
 The Mahmudabad palace near Barabanki was spruced up for the shoot.
 Madhuri Dixit performed mujra to a song titled Apne Karar Mein.
 Pandit Birju Maharaj choreographed the dance sequence for Madhuri Dixit for the film.
 First look of the film was released on 25 October 2013, trailer got released on 8 November, and the film has released worldwide on 10 January 2014, with 1200 screens in India.